 2. Cubbon Park

-Also known as Sri.
-Chamarajendra Park is the best place to experience seekers and peace lovers in this garden city of India.
+Also known as Sri Chamarajendra Park, Cubbon Park is the best place to experience seekers and peace lovers in this garden city of India.
 Cubbon Park covers an area of about 300 acres, the garden is truly a depiction of the garden city of India at its best.
 Gulmohars, oaks, cassia will surround you throughout the lush pathways.

 Timings: 6:00 AM - 6:00 PM

-Lumbini gardens in Bangalore is open for all the days in a week.
-This garden stretches over an area of 1.5 KMS with different water amusements inhabiting within it.
-You can go for both dry and water amusements.
+Lumbini gardens stretch over an area of 1.5 km and is characterized by rides resembling water park rides.
 Here you can come over and spend a good family time which accommodates up to 5,000 visitors each day.
-Amidst the greenery, this water amusement park is one of its kinds in the Garden city of Bangalore.
+Amidst the greenery, this water amusement park is one of its kind in the Garden city of Bangalore.

 Timings: 11:00 AM - 7:00 PM